-- A. APPLICANT: Mark Proden (The Winery at Manzanita). - B. PROPERTY LOCATION: The property is located on the north side of Laenda Avenue, approximately midway between North 2nd and 3rd Streets.
-The site address is 253 Laenda Avenue and the County Assessor places the property within Township 3 North; Range 10 West; Section 29BD; Tax Lot #16901. - C. PARCEL SIZE: The property contains approximately 5,000 square feet. - D. EXISTING DEVELOPMENT: The subject property contains a winery, with tasting room, that also serves other beverages and appetizers.
-The lot fronts a public street and is served by public sewer and water. - E. ZONING: The parcel is zoned Commercial (C-1). - F. ADJACENT ZONING AND LAND USE: Property to the west, south and east is also zoned C-1 and contains a mix of residences and commercial businesses.
-Located to the north are single family homes on property zoned High Density Residential/Limited Commercial (R-4). - G. REQUEST: The applicant is requesting Design Review approval to install two retractable awnings. - H. DECISION CRITERIA: This application will be evaluated against the following: Manzanita Ordinance 95-4 Sections 4.080, 4.090 and 4.137 through 4.156 (Design Review Standards) and Section 3.040 (Standards for the Commercial Zone).
+- A. APPLICANT: Mark Proden (The Winery at Manzanita). - B. PROPERTY LOCATION: The property is located on the north side of Laenda Avenue, midway between North 2nd and 3rd Streets.
+The site address is 253 Laenda Avenue, and the County Assessor places the property within Township 3 North; Range 10 West; Section 29BD; Tax Lot #16901. - C. PARCEL SIZE: The property contains approximately 5,000 square feet. - D. EXISTING DEVELOPMENT: The subject property holds a winery, with tasting room, that also serves other beverages and appetizers.
+The lot fronts a public street and is served by public sewer and water. - E. ZONING: The parcel is zoned Commercial (C-1). - F. ADJACENT ZONING AND LAND USE: Property to the west, south and east is also zoned C-1 and includes a mix of homes and commercial businesses.
+Located to the north are single-family homes on property zoned High Density Residential/Limited Commercial (R-4). - G. REQUEST: Design Review to: (1) convert the second floor from a Residential use to a Commercial use; and (2) the installation of two awnings above the second-floor deck. - H. DECISION CRITERIA: This application is evaluated against the following: Manzanita Ordinance 95-4 Sections 4.080, 4.090 and 4.137 through 4.156 (Design Review Standards) and Section 3.040 (Standards for the Commercial Zone).